150 Topics for Essays That Explain

 - How to do a round-up in gymnastics.

-In order to write a Concept essay, you will need to think about the different parts of the concept or the different aspects of it.
+In order to write a Definition or Concept essay, you will need to think about the different parts or aspects of your subject.
 By taking the concept apart and describing the different parts, it helps us to understand the whole more completely.

-Although Concept Definition essays are not persuasive in the way they are written, these essays do usually involve your opinion.
+Although this sort of writing is not written as an argument, these essays do usually involve your opinion.
 How?
 As you define something, you often are arguing how we should define something or how people ought to see a concept.
-These sorts of essays can be on more general concepts everyone already knows or might also explain a specialized vocabulary only used by people in a particular hobby or job.
+These sorts of essays can be on more general concepts everyone already knows (love, beauty, peace, friendship) or might also explain a specialized vocabulary only used by people in a particular hobby or job (zesting in cooking, bulb planting in gardening).

 - What is beauty?